Operation Market Garden: Memorials and remembrance

 The prized Arnhem bridge for which the British had fought so hard did not survive the war.
-As the front line stabilised south of the Rhine, B-26 Marauders of 344th Bomb Group, USAAF destroyed it on 7 October to deny its use to the Germans.
+As the front line stabilised south of the Rhine, Martin B-26 Marauders of 344th Bomb Group, USAAF, destroyed it on 7 October to deny its use to the Germans.
 It was replaced with a bridge of similar appearance in 1948 and renamed John Frost Bridge (John Frostbrug) on 17 December 1977.

 There are a number of monuments in the Eindhoven – Nijmegen – Arnhem corridor.
 A memorial near Arnhem reads: